ThalesGroup/chaos-engine/README.md

 Chaos Engine currently supports Amazon Web Services, Pivotal Cloud Foundry, and Kubernetes.
 We have future plans to add support for Google Cloud Platform.

+### :warning: Warning

+Running chaos experiments in a non-resilient system can result in significant faults.
+We highly recommend you use a graduated approach to chaos implementation, and build confidence in your development and staging environments before attempting the same in your production environment.

 ## Requirements

 Chaos Engine does not specifically require the use of any other significant applications to already exist in your deployment.
 Each Cloud Platform is separately configured with access credentials.